GREEN OAK TOWNSHIP

 Site ResponsibilityThe Spiegelberg Landfill site is being addressed through potentially responsible party (PRP) actions under federal and state oversight.

-Threats and ContaminantsLead and VOCs were detected in the soil and groundwater at the site.
+Threats and ContaminantsLead and VOCs were detected in the soil and groundwater at the Spiegelberg Landfill site.
 Potential health threats to people could have occurred due to ingestion of or direct contact with the contaminated groundwater or soil.

 EPA issued a source-control Record of Decision (ROD) for the Spiegelberg Landfill site on September 30, 1986 that called for the removal and off-site treatment of wastes and contaminated soils from the paint sludge and industrial waste disposal areas.
 EPA, the state of Michigan, and the PRP, Ford Motor Company (Ford), entered into a Consent Decree for the selected cleanup actions on December 28, 1988.
 Ford later arranged to have all contaminated soil in these areas excavated down to the groundwater table and then disposed of off site.

 EPA issued a second ROD on August 31, 1989 to address groundwater contamination through the installation and operation of a groundwater pump-and-treat system with on-site reinjection of the treated water.
-Ford continuously operated the groundwater pump-and-treat/reinjection system for about two years until EPA issued an Explanation of Significant Differences (ESD) on October 22, 1998 that allowed for intermittent operation of the pump-and-treat sysytem to occur (the system could be shut down, but should be placed on stand-by status for restart, if necessary) and to change the selected groundwater cleanup standards to be consistent with Michigan Department of Environmental Quality Part 201 cleanup standards.
+Ford continuously operated the groundwater pump-and-treat/reinjection system for about two years until EPA issued an Explanation of Significant Differences (ESD) on October 22, 1998 that allowed for intermittent operation of the pump-and-treat sysytem to occur (the system could be shut down, but should be placed on stand-by status for restart, if necessary) and to change the selected groundwater cleanup standards to be consistent with the State's Part 201 cleanup standards.
 The site then entered into a demonstration monitoring period with the intent that pump-and-treat would be restarted if results of a semiannual groundwater sampling event showed that contaminant concentration(s) were present in groundwater above the cleanup standards.

 EPA issued a Five Year Review (FYR) report for the Spiegelberg Landfill site on January 8, 2000 and determined that the site cleanup remedies remained protective of human health and the environment.